 - Roan: two-toned coat spread evenly throughout the entire body

 There are also many different horse markings.
-I haven’t included them here because even I don’t remember all of them by heart but just shoot me a comment below if you’re curious and I’ll write a post about it 🙂
+I haven’t included them here because even I don’t remember all of them by heart!
+Just shoot me a comment below if you’re curious and I’ll write a post about it 🙂

 Tip 3: Try your best to keep nerves to a minimum

-Instead your horse will think that there is something nearby to be afraid of and therefore they will start to get scared as well.
+Instead your horse will think that there is something scary nearby and therefore they will start to get scared as well.
 Since horses are predominantly flight animals, they have an urge to run when they’re nervous.
 So by being nervous, you are giving your horse a reason to become jumpy, flighty and generally less compliant.